Azure/Azure-TDSP-ProjectTemplate/README.md

-# This is a general project directory structure and document template repository
+# This is a general project directory structure and document template repository for Team Data Science Process.